Four Cheap Marijuana Stocks Actually Worth Investing In

 - Aurora Cannabis (NYSE: ACB)

 This Canadian-based production and distribution outfit recently entered the Israeli medical marijuana market.
 The company’s “PEACE NATURALS” can already be found in pharmacies throughout Israel.
 And on top of this expansion, Cronos had already established partnerships and production and distribution networks across five continents.
 All of this growth has been paying off too.
-Cronos recently reported 180% year-over-year revenue growth.
+Consolidated net revenue increased 59% last year.
 This makes Cronos one of the few undervalued, cheap marijuana stocks still worthy of investment.

 When Canada legalized recreational marijuana, OrganiGram was ready and came out of the gate hot.
 Since then, its revenue growth has been sluggish as it has reinvested in itself.
 But forecasters believe the company is about to turn the corner.
 It is one of the few companies with licenses to distribute cannabis in all 10 Canadian provinces.
 And if its investments in more efficient production capabilities pay off, access to all of those areas could have a huge impact on future revenue growth.